LanghaoZ/rubber-duck/README.md

 $ make
 ```

+The nginx config is stored under the directory of /configs.
-To start the server after the build, run
+To start the server, run

 ```
 $ ./bin/server ../configs/developent.conf
 ```

-To unit test, run
+To run all test suites associated to this program, run

 ```
 $ make test